-Two groups of healthy young women (WVD N = 9, and CON N = 9) were recruited via poster advertisements at the University of Basel and via announcements on the internet (for their physiological characteristics see Table 1).
-Based on the homogenous selection of the two study groups (CON vs. WVD) and on our very stringent controlled CR protocol, the main target variables (SOL, DPG, CBT) can be statistically analyzed with N=9 for each group to have a statistical power of at least 80% e.g. a relevant between-group difference in DPG of 1°C with expected standard errors of the mean (SEM) of 0.25°C will lead to a power of 80% (e.g. t-test); a relevant between-group difference in sleep onset latency to sleep stage 2 (SOL) of 10 min with expected SEM of 2 min will lead to a power of 86% (e.g. t-test); similar criteria are valid for all the other variables.
-Intraindividual changes can be detected even with a higher power, or in other words, smaller standardized differences will be significantly detected (SOL, SEM: 2 min, Δ 5min, power: at least 0.8; DPG, SEM: 0.2° C, $\Delta 0.5^{\circ}$ C, power: at least 0.8).
-All subjects had to successfully complete the following screening questionnaires: The Torsvall-Åkerstedt morning-evening-type questionnaire (61) and two questionnaires covering sleep habits, sleep quality, life habits, physical health, medical history and thermophysiological behavior.
-Exclusion criteria were extreme morning or evening types (M/E-types) (ratings ≤ 14 and ≥ 21 points), chronic or current major medical illness or injury, amenorrhea or irregular menstrual cycles, smoking, intake of over-the-counter or prescription medications (including oral contraceptives or other hormonal treatments) or illicit substances, shift work within 3 months or transmeridian travel within 1 month prior to the study, excessive caffeine (i.e. > 300mg) and alcohol consumption (i.e. > 1 beverage per day).
+Two groups of healthy young women (WVD, n=9 and control, n=9) were recruited via poster advertisements at the University of Basel and via announcements on the Internet (for their physiological characteristics, see Table 1).
+Based on the homogenous selection of the two study groups (control vs. WVD) and on our very stringent controlled CR protocol, the main target variables (SOL, DPG, CBT) can be statistically analyzed with n=9 for each group to have a statistical power of at least 80%.
+For example, a relevant betweengroup difference in DPG of 1°C with expected means \pm SE of 0.25°C will lead to a power of 80% (e.g., t-test); a relevant between-group difference in SOL to t0 sleep t10 min with expected means t2 SE of 2 min will lead to a power of 86% (e.g., t-test); similar criteria are valid for all the other variables.
+Intraindividual changes can be detected even with a higher power, or in other words, smaller standardized differences will be significantly detected (SOL, means ± SE: 2 min, Δ 5 min, power: at least 0.8; DPG, means \pm SE: 0.2°C, $\Delta 0.5$ °C, power: at least 0.8).
+All subjects had to successfully complete the following screening questionnaires: The Torsvall-Åkerstedt morning-evening-type questionnaire (61) and two questionnaires covering sleep habits, sleep quality, life habits, physical health, medical history, and thermophysiological behavior.
+Exclusion criteria were extreme morning or evening types (M/E-types) (ratings: ≤ 14 and ≥ 21 points), chronic or current major medical illness or injury, amenorrhea or irregular menstrual cycles, smoking, intake of over-the-counter or prescription medications (including oral contraceptives or other hormonal treatments) or illicit substances, shift work within 3 mo, or transmeridian travel within 1 mo prior to the study, or excessive caffeine (i.e., >300 mg) and alcohol consumption (i.e., >1 beverage per day).

-Subjects who fulfilled the described criteria were subjected to a finger nailfold video capillary microscopy to objectively document their self-ratings about cold or warm extremities, respectively (inclusion criteria: blood standstill for ≥ 12 sec = WVD, < 12sec = CON (23) (27).
-Additionally, the nailfold skin temperature was measured. to physical examination exclude medical disorders.
-After a any а polysomnographically recorded screening night in the laboratory was performed to test their ability to sleep in a new environment, to exclude primary sleep disorders (i.e. insomnia) and to assess the sleep onset latency to sleep stage 2 (≥ 20 min for WVD, < 15 min for CON, see Table 1).
+Subjects who fulfilled the described criteria were subjected to a finger nailfold video capillary microscopy to objectively document their self-ratings about cold or warm extremities, respectively (inclusion criteria: blood standstill for ≥ 12 s = WVD, < 12 s = control) (23, 27).
+Additionally, the nailfold skin temperature was measured.
+After a physical examination to exclude any medical disorders, a polysomnographically recorded screening night in the laboratory was performed to test their ability to sleep in a new environment, to exclude primary sleep disorders (i.e., insomnia) and to assess the SOL to sleep stage 2 (≥ 20 min for WVD, < 15 min for control, see Table 1).

-All selected subjects entered the study between the fourteenth and the first day of their menstrual cycle in order to complete the experiment within the luteal phase.
-During 7 days before their admission to the laboratory (baseline week) subjects were instructed to maintain a regular sleep-wake schedule (bedtimes and wake times within \pm 60 min of self-selected target time scheduled 8 h apart).
-Adherence to this regular schedule was verified with a wrist activity monitor (Cambridge Neurotechnologies[®], UK) and sleep-wake logs.
+All selected subjects entered the study between the 14th and the 1st day of their menstrual cycle to complete the experiment within the luteal phase.
+During 7 days before their admission to the laboratory (baseline week) subjects were instructed to maintain a regular sleepwake schedule (bedtimes and wake times within ± 60 min of self-selected target time scheduled 8 h apart).
+Adherence to this regular schedule was verified with a wrist activity monitor (Cambridge Neurotechnologies, Cambridge, UK) and sleep-wake logs.
 They were also instructed to abstain from excessive caffeine and alcohol consumption (definition see above) as well as heavy physical exercise.
 The nature, purpose, and risks of the study were explained before subjects gave their written consent.
 It was explicitly permitted to stop the experiment at any time.
-The study protocol, screening questionnaires and consent form were approved by the local ethical committee (EKBB) for research on human subjects and conformed with the Declaration of Helsinki.
+The study protocol, screening questionnaires, and consent form were approved by the local ethical committee (Ethikkommission beider Basel) for research on human subjects and conformed with the Declaration of Helsinki.
 All 18 subjects completed the study without any complaints.

-Study design and protocol
+Study Design and Protocol